A-New-BellHope/bellhop/README.md

 ## Algorithm bugs

+### Clobbering of `rayt` in 3D arrivals

+`ApplyContribution` (3D) in arrivals mode wrote to `rayt`, and computed it as the non-normalized ray tangent (difference between two consecutive ray points).
+Its value in the two Cartesian influence functions is the normalized ray tangent; it is computed once per step.
+This value will be clobbered by the first arrival, and incorrect when computing arrivals at any other receivers in the same step.
+This has been fixed.

+### Missing clearing of 3D arrivals matrix with multiple sources

+For 3D runs with multiple sources, the arrivals matrix was never cleared between sources, so receivers had all the arrivals from earlier sources plus new arrivals from the new sources.
+This has been fixed.
+This did not affect Nx2D because it overwrites slices of the 3D arrivals matrix from the 2D one, which ends up overwriting all parts of the 3D matrix.

 ### Incorrect handling of 3D Gaussian ray-centered semi-coherent or incoherent

 The code that applies the factor of 2*pi for Gaussian beams to semi-coherent or